dcos/dcos-ui/CONTRIBUTING.md

   ![img](docs/images/cypress-login.png?raw=true)

-5. Add project to Cypress
+5. Add project to Cypress.

 Once you've logged in click on the Add Project +  button and add the `dcos-ui` folder.